 in many countries, including Tokyo University, VGIK national film school in Moscow, the CPB/PBS Producers Academy, the Full Frame Fellows

-the Aristoteles Workshop in Romania sponsored by the
+the Nieman Foundation for Journalism, the Aristoteles Workshop in Romania sponsored by the

 European network Arte, and at the University Film Study Center.